Abarim Publications' online Biblical Greek Dictionary

 That profound thing, of course, is information technology: the systematic representation of whatever item, action and principle by synthetic symbols: initially abstract marks, then formalized symbols like stars, wavy lines, and arrows (see The First Signs, by Genevieve von Petzinger).
 Even language itself is a symbolic system, and every word is a symbol.
 And wine symbolizes what happens when the natural minds of homo sapiens begin to agree on symbols: they are mushed like grapes and the contemplative and comprehensive juices that sit naturally within any organic brain, flow out and together and form a mighty river of words, then script and science (Romans 1:20, Proverbs 25:2), then computer code and finally artificial intelligence.

-The Hebrew word for wine is יין (yayan), which relates to the name Javan (Greece) but also to the noun ינה (yonah), meaning dove, and thus the name Jonah.
+As noted above, the Hebrew word for wine is יין (yayan), which relates to the name Javan (Greece) but also to the noun ינה (yonah), meaning dove, and thus the name Jonah.
 This is significant because in the New Testament, God's Holy Spirit (which binds societies and human collectives together) assumes the form of a dove and alights on the Word (Matthew 3:16).
 This has been traditionally interpreted to mean that the Holy Spirit assumed the form of a single dove, but no, to the authors and original audience of the New Testament, the dove was proverbial for being as common and abundant as the sparrow is to modern Westerners.
 The word is περιστερα (peristera) and means All Over The Place.

 See our article on the Hebrew word יין (yayan) for a review of wine in the Bible.
 Our Greek word is used 33 times, see full concordance, and from it derive: